rbains25/CENLP/README.md

 - scipy for correlation analysis.

 Setup Instructions
-1. Clone the repository and navigate to the project directory:
+1. Download the method.py file from the github repository: https://github.com/rbains25/CENLP.git

-git clone <repository-url>
-cd <repository-directory>

 2. Install the required dependencies as outlined above.
 3. Download the GECO eye-tracking datasets: